Mushbt/lebaneats-pp4/README.md

 ![](Insert image here)
 </details>

-17. As a Site Owner I can provide pagination so that users have better user experience while on the site
+18. As a Site User I can login so that I can have access to all functions of the site

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |